Toronto District School Board

 Core French is a mandatory part of the Elementary and Secondary school program.
 For the majority of students, there will be no exemption from Core French.
 Please refer to the Operational Procedure PR597 for more information.

-As a parent, you may receive an invitation to attend an IST meeting or an SST meeting.
+As a parent/caregiver/guardian, you may receive an invitation to attend an IST meeting or an SST meeting.
 These are team meetings designed to discuss the needs of the child and identify particular strategies and a course of action to best meet those needs.

 IST and SST - A Team Approach